Aaron Peirsol: Retirement

 On February 2, 2011, at the age of twenty-seven, Peirsol announced that he was officially retiring from professional swimming.
-This ended months of speculation after Peirsol withdrew from his spots in both the 2010 FINA World Swimming Championships (25 m) in Dubai and the 2011 World Aquatics Championships in Shanghai.
+This ended months of speculation after he withdrew from his spots in both the 2010 FINA World Swimming Championships (25 m) in Dubai and the 2011 World Aquatics Championships in Shanghai.
 Peirsol said he contemplated retirement after the 2008 Summer Olympics.
 In 2010, he said he had no further goals and found it difficult to swim because he "ended up doing everything (he) set out to do."
 He added, "Things outside of the sport started to interest me."
 Peirsol said it was "poetic" that 2010 Pan Pacific Swimming Championships, his final competition, was held at the pool where he trained in childhood.
-Peirsol plans to go to graduate school at the University of Texas at Austin to study political science.
+Peirsol planned to go to graduate school at the University of Texas at Austin to study political science.

-Peirsol returned to Newport Beach where he works as a seasonal ocean lifeguard and swim coach at his alma mater, Newport Harbor High School.
+Peirsol returned to Newport Beach where he has served as a seasonal ocean lifeguard and swim coach at his alma mater, Newport Harbor High School.

+Swimming honors

-In November 2015 it was announced that Peirsol would be inducted into the International Swimming Hall of Fame Class of 2016 alongside fellow Americans Dara Torres and coach Bob Bowman.
+Peirsol's successes have earned him the American Swimmer of the Year Award once.
+In November 2015, it was announced Peirsol would be inducted into the International Swimming Hall of Fame Class of 2016 alongside fellow Americans Dara Torres and coach Bob Bowman.
+Peirsol is a member of the Texas Swimming and Diving Hall of Fame.